 The non-domestic rates collected by billing authorities are paid into a central pool and redistributed to county and county borough councils and police authorities.
+Your council and police authorities.
 Your council and police authority use their shares of redistributed rate income, together with income from their council tax payers, revenue support grant provided by the Welsh Ministers and certain other sums, to pay for the services they provide.